CaioCeretta/udemy-chad-spring-boot/section2-comments.md

     variable of the dependency type and assign to the property, this constructor input ■ Finally, we add a @GetMapping for /dailyworkout

-    ▣ One thing we may notice when accessing the dailyworkout webpage, when implementing the constructor and assigning the myCoach property to the input, when calling the getDailyWorkout method, it will return the getDailyWorkout from the coach class, but no DemoController class was created passing any coach.
+    ▣ One thing we may notice when accessing the /dailyworkout webpage is that when we implement the constructor and assign the myCoach property to the input parameter, calling the getDailyWorkout() method returns the implementation from the `Coach` interface.
+However, no DemoController class explicitly passes in any coach.
 Why is that?

-      This has to do with Spring Boot's default behavior with @Component scanning and autowiring by type.
+    This behavior is due to with Spring Boot's default @Component scanning and autowiring by type.

+    ● We have the interface:
-      .
-We have `public interface Coach { String getDailyWorkout() }
+      .`public interface Coach { String getDailyWorkout() }
-      .
-We have only one concrete implementation with @Component (which is the CricketCoach) .
-In our controller we have `public DemoController(Coach the) { this.myCoach = theCoach}
+    ● We have only one concrete implementation annotated with @Component — which is the CricketCoach

+    ● In our controller we define a constructor like this:
+      `public DemoController(Coach the) { this.myCoach = theCoach}

-      What `Spring` does here is
+    Here's what `Spring` does behind the scenes:

-      1. Search for a @Component (or @Service, @Repository, etc.) that implement the Coach interface
+      1. It scans the project for any classes annotated with @Component (or related stereotypes like @Service, @Repository, etc.) that implement the `Coach` interface
-      2. Since there is only one available implementation on the context (CricketCoach), he automatically uses this class to satisfy the injection
+      2. Since there is only one implementation available in the application context (`CricketCoach`), Spring automatically injects this class to satisfy the dependency

+      ▣ Important Note:

-      But one important thing, this only works if there is only one implementation in the Spring Context, if we did
+        This only works if there is only one implementation in the Spring Context, if we introduce another one, for example:

 ```java
       @Component